 Here is a photo that shows the beautiful streets of the Latin quarter (image credit: Brian Jeffery Beggerly)

 3. St Germain (6th Arrondissement)

-St Germain is pretty close to walking to most of the sights of Paris and has a lovely and vibrant area with many bars and restaurants to enjoy.
+St Germain is one of the best parts of Paris to stay as it is pretty close to walking to most of the sights of Paris and has a lovely and vibrant area with many bars and restaurants to enjoy.
 Moreover, it is pretty close to the Seine.
 If you stay there, don’t miss the Montparnasse tower, which offers a great view.
 Go there for lunch.